dlmiles/ttihp0p2-muldiv8/docs/info.md

 output instead of assigning constant False and letting synthesis optimize away)

-Implement support for seperate SUPPORT\_SIGNED for each input with 3 modes of operation ALWAYS/NEVER/BOTH(like now using control input bit)
+Implement support for separate SUPPORT\_SIGNED for each input with 3 modes of operation ALWAYS/NEVER/BOTH(like now using control input bit)

 Implement and test support for odd-sized inputs, so the width of X and Y or